yxlin/ggdmc/README.md

 similarities.
 They have however some differences.
 For example, in the latest version of _ggdmc_, the dimension of theta and phi arrays are 'npar x nchain x nmc'.
 DMC uses 'nchain x npar x nmc'.
-To reduce the computation time for manipulating the matrices and arrays. we must make this change.
+To reduce the computation time for manipulating the matrices and arrays, we must make this change.
 Similarly, the dimension of the 'log_likelihoods' and 'summed_log_prior' matrices are 'nchain x nmc'.
 DMC uses 'nmc x nchain'.
 Remember to transpose them, if you want to operate objects back-and-forth.
 Currently, we use the R functions, 'aperm' and 't', to transpose matrices and arrays when we have to operate between DMC and _ggdmc_.
-The following two convenient functions are designed to for doing this operations.
+The following two convenient functions are designed to for doing this operation.

 ```
 DMC2ggdmc <- function(x) {